 Speedtest by Ookla with McAfee VPN

-After connecting to a McAfee VPN server in New York, the speeds are significantly reduced, and the ping is increased, which is pretty understandable given the long distance.
+After connecting to a McAfee VPN server in New York, the speeds are significantly reduced.
+The ping is also increased, which is pretty understandable given the long distance.

 SpeedOf.Me without McAfee VPN